bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 [*] Downloading Latest-System-Dump-8fbc124d.pcap
 ```

-Looks like the share contains a `PCAP` file, so lets inspect this further with `WireShark`.
-We start by showing the `Protocol Hierarchy` and notice there are some frames for the `Kerberos` protocol.
+The share contains a `PCAP` file, so lets inspect this further with WireShark.
+We start by showing the `Protocol Hierarchy` and notice there are several frames for the `Kerberos` protocol.

 ![PCAP Protocol Hierarchy](../assets/images/writeups/office/pcap-kerberos.png)

-Filtering the packets we notice an NTLM authentication session using SMB, which transmits an `AS-REQ`
-through KRB.
-In the second AS-REQ packet, we get a timestamp hash.
-We can use this information to crack the password of the user that tried to authenticate.
+Filtering the packets on the Kerberos protocol we notice an NTLM authentication session using SMB, which transmits an `AS-REQ`.
+In the second AS-REQ packet, we have a hashed timestamp.
+We can use this information to attempt to crack the password of the user that tried to authenticate.

 ![PCAP Kerberos As-Req](../assets/images/writeups/office/pcap-kerberos-req.png)